This serves as the Call for Papers for the 2019 Britain and the World Conference, Kansas City, April 2019.

 We've secured eighty deluxe guest rooms at the Marriott, Wednesday-Saturday, at the special rate of $169 per night; many other hotels may be found in the immediate vicinity.

-Conference rates cover registration (including a rolling membership which includes subscription to Britain and the World peer-reviewed EUP journal), refreshments throughout the day, lunch on all three days, and dinner on Thursday and Friday.
+Conference rates cover registration (including a rolling membership which includes subscription to Britain and the World peer-reviewed EUP journal), refreshments throughout the day, and lunch on all three days.

 Tenured/permanent faculty: $200

 Untenured/fixed-term faculty: $200

 We’d like to stress that Britain and the World is a non-profit organisation.